skyfox69/jsapi/README.md

   end
 end
 ```

+The one and only positional argument specifies the mandatory name of the callback.
+A nested
+`operation` directive maps an expression to an operation.
+See the OpenAPI specification for
+further information.

 If a callback is associated with multiple operations, it can be specified once by an
 `api_callback` directive, for example: